okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Specifically, the data needs be available in bulk in a machine-readable format.

-Available:
+Available
   Data should be priced at no more than a reasonable cost of reproduction, preferably as a free download from the Internet.
 This pricing model is achieved because your agency should not undertake any cost when it provides data for use.

-In bulk:
+In bulk
   The data should be available as a complete set.
 If you have a register which is collected under statue, the entire register should be available for download.
 A web API or similar service may also be very useful, but they are not a substitutes for bulk access.

-Open, machine-readable format:
+In an open, machine-readable format
   Re-use of data held by the public sector should not be subject to patent restrictions.
 More importantly, making sure that you are providng machine-readable formats allows for greatest re-use.
 To illustrate this,